-Failure to comply with existing laws and regulations or introduction of more stringent laws and regulations could result in the closure of the Group's stores, the imposition of substantial penalties, additional costs or slower growth of revenue
+Failure to comply with existing laws and regulations or introduction of more stringent laws and regulations could result in the closure of the Group's stores, the imposition of substantial penalties, additional costs or slower growth of revenue and safety, sanitary rules and consumer protection.

-As a retailer of merchandise and food products, the Group's business and particularly the Group's stores must comply with various laws, regulations and rules with respect to, among other things, quality standards, health and safety, sanitary rules and consumer protection.
 This includes obtaining and renewing various permits concerning, for example, health and safety and environmental standards.
 Regulatory authorities exercise considerable discretion in matters of enforcement and interpretation of applicable laws, regulations and rules, the issuance and renewal of permits and in monitoring compliance with the terms thereof.
 Compliance with the requirements imposed by these authorities may be costly and time-consuming and may result in delays in the commencement of the Group's operations, the imposition of penalties and suspension of operations at the Group's stores.